twilkinson3421/next-loc/README.md

 }
 ```

 This means that every localisation from `en-GB` is inherited by `en-US`.
 From here, you can add unique translations to `en-US` as normal, and they will overwrite the translations inherited from `en-GB`.
-It is still recommended, but not necessary, to create the required, empty (valid JSON) dictionary files for each namespace in `en-US` to prevent Next Loc from throwing an error during dictionary-compilation.
+To prevent errors due to missing dictionary files for `en-US`, make sure to set `suppress.missingDictionary` to `true`, or include `en-US` in its array.

 ### Global Dictionaries